Free shipping is ubiquitous, with marketers confidently saying that it is the best way to get customers.

 Here are some tips on how SMBs can offer fast and free delivery:

 - Offer free shipping at a time when your best selling products are in season.
 If customers are in purchase mode, you have a better chance of them converting as the free shipping offer will be appealing to them.

 - Have customers spend a certain amount before offering free shipping.
 This makes customers spend more than they intended, and helps you cover the cost of shipping.

-- At the same time, don’t make your minimum qualifying purchase price too high, as this could end up turning customers away.
+- At the same time, don’t make your minimum qualifying purchase price too high.
+This could end up turning customers away.
 One way to determine your free shipping price is to figure out your average order value and increase by 10-15%.

-- Be sure to put a cap on your shipping costs for certain destinations.
+- Cap your shipping costs for certain destinations.
 Some places can be difficult to reach and expensive to ship to.
 Should a customer’s shipping cost go over your threshold, they can pay for the difference.

 - Share how much your customer is saving at checkout.
 Customers love knowing that they got a good deal!

 Originally published on February 21, 2018.
 Last updated on June 10, 2019.